 If you’ve already tried the method mentioned above and the error persists, it’s highly likely that there’s corruption in the SQL database file.
 Instead of repairing the entire database, consider utilizing the Microsoft SQL Server Management Studio to restore from a recent, healthy SQL backup file, if you have one.

 If you don’t have a pristine SQL Server database backup file on hand, we recommend opting for the sole alternative: repairing the SQL database file.
 You can mend your database file manually by executing the DBCC CHECKDB query in the SQL Server Management Studio.

 The detailed script to be run or execute for the clean database repair is:

 If you manage to resolve the error through this manual repair method, consider yourself fortunate.
 However, be aware that this approach may occasionally fail due to corruption in the SQL database.

 We recommend a professional tool to repair SQL database file as the final solution to fix “Multiple IAM pages error 8947”.
 Out of a lot of SQL database recovery tools, we can suggest you the most efficient and robust one, which is Kernel for SQL Database Recovery tool.
 The tool is highly advanced in terms of programming and designing, but integrates a user-friendly interface.

-It can repair and recover corrupt/inaccessible SQL databases belonging to any SQL Server version easily.
+It effortlessly restores and fixes corrupted or inaccessible SQL databases from any version of SQL Server.
 Using this utility, users can also recover deleted records in SQL Server which are removed accidentally or intentionally.
-The tool repairs even large databases and saves to live SQL server or a batch file.
-It offers a Preview which allows viewing SQL data before restoring it to the destination server.
-Its all features are remarkable and you can test it yourself using the free trial version of the tool.
+This powerful tool can effortlessly restore even extensive databases, saving them to either a live SQL server or a batch file.
+With its Preview feature, you can review SQL data before completing the restoration process to the destination server.
+All of its features are truly outstanding, and you can experience them firsthand by trying out the free trial version of the tool.